openid/eKYC-IDA/openid-connect-4-ida-claims.md

 : `also_known_as`

 Claim Description:
 : Stage name, religious name or any other type of alias/pseudonym with which a person is known in a specific context besides its legal name.
-This must be part of the applicable legislation and thus the trust framework (e.g., be an attribute on the identity card).

 Change Controller:
 : eKYC and Identity Assurance Working Group - openid-specs-ekyc-ida@lists.openid.net